ianstormtaylor/slate/docs/guides/installing-slate.md

 npm install react react-dom
 ```

+_Note, if you'd rather use a pre-bundled version of Slate, you can `npm install slate` and retrieve the bundled `dist/slate.js` file!
+It comes with React pre-bundled as well, so you can use it as a single file._

 Once you've install it, you'll need to import it.

 Slate exposes a set of modules that you'll use to build your editor.
 The most important of which is an `Editor` component.